ICS Advisory

 • Vendor: Mitsubishi Electric

-• Equipment: MELSEC iQ-R Series/iQ-F Series EtherNet/IP Modules and EtherNet/IP Configuration tool
+• Equipment: MELSEC iQ-R Series/iQ-F Series EtherNet/IP Modules and EtherNet/IP Configuration Tool

 2. RISK EVALUATION